austinwoon/EntreTGBot/README.md

 # EntreTGBot
 Telegram Bot made for an entrepreneurship module for market validation of functionalities.
-Time spent programming this bot was a total of 2 days.
+Time spent programming this bot was a total of 2 days (20 hours).

 Key Functionalities included are:
 1) For tertiary students to ask questions regarding overseas exchange on the bot